Appointments

 How Can Pharmacy First Help?

-Pharmacy First provides prompt treatment and advice for these common conditions.
-Pharmacists might offer over-the-counter or prescription medications based on your needs, and all consultations are private.
-You can also be referred by NHS services like NHS 111 or your GP.
+Pharmacy First gives quick treatment and advice for these common conditions.
+Pharmacists might offer you over-the-counter medicine, or prescription medicine based on your needs.
+All consultations are private.
+You can also be sent to Pharmacy First by NHS services like NHS 111 or your GP.

 Additional Support from Pharmacies

-• Minor Ailments: Pharmacists can help with a variety of everyday health issues such as colds, flu, aches, pains, rashes, and cystitis.
-They can also assist with emergency contraception, pregnancy tests, and needle exchange services.
-No appointment is needed, and they will refer you to a doctor if necessary.
+• Minor Illnesses: Pharmacists can help with common problems.
+This includes colds, flu, aches, pains, rashes, and cystitis.
+They can also help with emergency contraception, pregnancy tests, and needle exchange.
+You don’t need an appointment, and they will send you to a doctor if needed.

-• Medication Advice: Pharmacists are experts in safely using medicines.
-If you have questions about your prescriptions or over-the-counter drugs, they can provide guidance.
-For new long-term medications, the New Medicine Service offers ongoing support.
-If you take multiple medicines, the Medicines Use Review (MUR) can help ensure you’re using them correctly.
+• Medication Advice: Pharmacists know a lot about medicines.
+If you have questions about your prescription or medicine you buy yourself, they can help.
+If you start a new long-term medicine, the New Medicine Service can give you support.
+If you take many medicines, the Medicines Use Review (MUR) can help make sure you take them safely.

-• Repeat Prescriptions: Pharmacists can manage your repeat prescriptions, saving you a visit to the GP if your condition is stable.
-If any issues arise with your medication, your pharmacist can consult with your GP on your behalf.
+• Repeat Prescriptions: Pharmacists can help you with your repeat prescriptions.
+This means you may not need to see the GP if your condition is stable.
+If there is a problem with your medicine, the pharmacist can talk to your GP for you.

 Pharmacy First is here to make getting the care you need simpler and faster.